GWLab-UML/Protocols/Molecular_labwork/Histology Slide Prep.md

 ### Tissue processing:
 1. If still in fixative, run through a PBS wash.
 	1. ==what if stored in EtOH already?==
-2. Dehydrate embryo in EtOH series washed (25%,50%,100%) and all should be on rocker
+2. Dehydrate tissue in EtOH series washed (25%,50%,100%) and all should be on rocker
 	> *Note:* The older the sample, the longer the wash the better but should be at least 30 minutes each (ideally an hour or more each).
-3. Three washes in 100% EtOH (about an hour each but can go less) on rocker
+3. 3 washes in 100% EtOH (about an hour each but can go less) on rocker
 4. Wash 50/50 in xylene** (**VERY TOXIC**) or xylene substitute with EtOH on rocker
-5. Three washes in xylene or xylene substitute, 30 mins each on rocker
+5. 3 washes in xylene or xylene substitute, 30 mins each on rocker
 6. Place tissue in glass dish or some container that will be easiest to manipulate with the wax
-7. One wash in 50/50 xylene (or substitute) with wax with vacuum on about 30 minutes
+7. 1 wash in 50/50 xylene (or substitute) with wax with vacuum on about 30 minutes
-8. Three+ wax washes (need to get the xylene or substitute out) about 30 minutes each (vacuum)
+8. 3+ wax washes (need to get the xylene or substitute out) about 30 minutes each (vacuum)
 9. Using heat block, transfer tissues into wax mold and embed

 **Embedding** - do this with Stefan the first time - then fill in